 From his vantage point, Dante can see the thousand inhabitants of the Second heaven gathering around their (his and Beatrice's) glowing figures.
 He compares them to a bunch of fish in a pool who are drawn to anything remotely new that comes into sight.
 As each new soul approaches, they declare that this new arrival will "increase their loves."

-One soul steps forward and Dante's mind.
+One soul steps forward.
 He calls Dante the guy "whom God's grace allows to see the thrones of the eternal triumph before your war of life is ended."
 He tells Dante that the light which shines in him (Dante) is the same light that shines in all the heavenly souls (that of charity) and welcomes him to ask the questions burning in his mind.

 Dante says, "I can see your brilliant light, but that doesn't tell me who you are or why I can't see you in your real heavenly rank."